-Scheduling isn’t easy; anyone who’s ever worked in a booking role will know that even the best laid plans will constantly shift.
-It then becomes a complicated game of reshuffling, confirming, cancelling, and oh so very much more…
+Scheduling isn’t easy; anyone who’s ever worked in a booking role will know how it can become a complicated game of reshuffling, confirming, cancelling, and oh so much more…

 With last-minute cancellations, emergencies popping up, or uncontrollable events like traffic, all playing havoc, keeping on top of your engineers’ schedules is a difficult task.

 This only gets harder as your team continues to grow.
 After all, if they’re completing 100+ jobs a day between them, it means you’ll be looking at optimising about 500+ jobs a week (and that’s just Monday to Friday)!

 Even with additional human help, it can get complicated fast and, at the very least, will take a lot of time to organise, document, and implement.
 While it may not solve every problem, automated mass scheduling can lend a much needed helping hand to lighten the load.
 This is especially true when integrated with your job management software.

 Through intelligent, automated analysis of your data, it will allow you to work faster and smarter by optimising the way you use your time, see information, and make decisions: all to enhance the quality of the services you're providing.

 If you want to make the most of automated mass scheduling for your Fire and Security business, you’ll want to pay attention to these 5 Tips to Optimise your efforts:

 - Streamline your decision making to enhance productivity

 - Obtain oversight of stock, assets, and more

 - Increase customer satisfaction with quality communication